dpopkov/notes/angular4java/Angular 10 dbd7f.md

 So to use the correct language we can create event, and then bind to that event and run some code every time the event takes place.

-So that we can bind to the new *pageChangedEvent* of our header, we need to create this within the header component as an event and apply the `@Output` decorator to make this event bindable from outside of the component:
+We could bind to the click event of a button because HTML’s have an *onclick* event.
+So that we can bind to the new *pageChangedEvent* of our header, we need to create this within the header component as an event.
+To do that we declare the variable in our header component of type **EventEmitter**.
+We need to do something extra to make this event bindable from outside of the component.
+We apply the `@Output` decorator to make this event bindable.

 ```tsx
 @Output()
 pageChangedEvent = new EventEmitter();
 ```

 We use `@Input` decorator to allow a parent to set a child property in HTML.
 It means this property is something that’s going to be set externally. `@Output` says that this is going to be sending out an event.
 It’s going to be sending data outside of this particular component and something, probably the parent, is going to be listening out for that output event.
-So by having the `@Output` decorator we can then bind to this event just like we did the *click* event.
+By having the `@Output` decorator we can then bind to this event just like we did the *click* event or the *mouseenter* event.

 We know that the header component how has an event that we can bind to: